 BSW Hospitals Group - three NHS foundation trusts working collaboratively together across our health 'system'.
 Working Together.
 Learning Together.
 Improving Together.

-- We currently use different patient record systems, meaning it is not possible to align clinical pathways, provide shared services, or take advantage of digital advances to support clinical care.
+We currently use different patient record systems, meaning it is not possible to align clinical pathways, provide shared services, or take advantage of digital advances to support clinical care.
 One of our top priorities is the implementation of a single, shared Electronic Patient Record across our three hospitals by the end of 2026.
-This will enable us to improve patient care, improve the experience of our staff, and become more efficient in how we do things. - As a group we developed a successful business case which allowed us to invest in robotic surgery at our three hospitals.
-Patients are now benefiting from less invasive procedures and faster recovery times. - Across our three hospitals we use a shared Improving Together methodology to bring about positive change.
-Our teams work collaboratively across our group, sharing experiences and best practice. - We have a single procurement function across our group focused on market intelligence.
+This will enable us to improve patient care, improve the experience of our staff, and become more efficient in how we do things.

+As a group we developed a successful business case which allowed us to invest in robotic surgery at our three hospitals.
+Patients are now benefiting from less invasive procedures and faster recovery times.

+Across our three hospitals we use a shared Improving Together methodology to bring about positive change.
+Our teams work collaboratively across our group, sharing experiences and best practice.

+We have a single procurement function across our group focused on market intelligence.
 Through effective stock management and the use of mutual aid, we are able to maintain supplies to all of our operating locations and protect against supply chain failures.

-During 2024-25 we achieved over £9m of savings by realising the impact of our collective spending power, through standardisation and by reducing our supplier base.

-one team

-We want to work collaboratively together as one team, delivering high quality care to our local communities, driven by living and breathing our values at every step.
+During 2024-25 we achieved over £9m of savings by realising the impact of our collective spending power, through standardisation and by reducing our supplier base. one team We want to work collaboratively together as one team, delivering high quality care to our local communities, driven by living and breathing our values at every step. engagement From the outset, our intent was to listen and reflect on our existing strategic direction.

-engagement

-From the outset, our intent was to listen and reflect on our existing strategic direction.
 We know that much has changed and that hearing, first hand, from those who are impacted by the way we work and the services we deliver would allow us to ensure that we consider all of these voices in our future.
 We used our 'Big Conversation' to drive this and engaged with three key groups; our local communities, our teams of staff and volunteers and our partners.
 The conversation doesn't stop here.

-Central to our future is co-creation, developing future services with those who deliver them and those who receive them.
+Central to our future is co-creation. developing future services with those who deliver them and those who receive them.
 This goes beyond engagement and discussion and allows for true development, design and continuous improvement.

 The inputs into our thinking and direction

+surveys completed by people in our

+local people have

+local communities

+832 face-to-face conversations with staff and volunteers

+members of staff representing internal groups + networks

-- 872 Surveys completed by people in our local communities - 364 local people have told us that they would like to get involved in our future - 832 face-to-face conversations with staff and volunteers - 179 staff surveys completed - 20 members of staff representing internal groups and networks - 12 surveys completed by the partner organisations we work with
+told us that they would like to aet involved in our future

+staff surveys

+completed